on-org/nuxt-openapi-docs-module/readme.md

 This method sets the footer text that is displayed in the API documentation.
 The footer parameter is a string representing the text to be displayed.
 If null is passed as the parameter, the footer will be removed.

 - `setLogo(logo: string): void`
 This method sets the html(or svg) of the logo that is displayed in the API documentation.
-The logo parameter is a string representing the URL of the logo image.

 Example: example/plugins/auth.js